JohnOberhauser/KMenu/README.md

 ### Recommended sway configs

-Add this to your sway configs for the best experience
+If you are using sway, add this to your sway configs for the best experience

     for_window [title="KMenu - power options"] floating enable